michel-de-almeida/SolanaWeb3-OutSystems/README.md

 2. Run ``` npm install ``` to download and install all dependencies.

 ## Testing the code
-I would suggest create another file called something like test.ts and referenceing index.ts To test the code run
+I would suggest create another file called something like test.ts and referenceing index.ts to test the code run
 ```
 ts-node <path-to-test-file>
 ```